 Role Responsibility Project Director The Project Director is accountable to the BOWL Board for the overall project delivery strategy and the effective governance of the Development Senior Project Manager Employed by BOWL to oversee the effective delivery of the construction phase or of the whole Project.
 SHE Manager The Project SHE Manager is a member of the project management team responsible for providing support, advice and guidance on all aspects of Safety Health & Environmental management on the project.
-Senior Engineering Manager and support team The Senior Engineering Manager is responsible for overall technical integrity of the wind farm design and the associated construction and installation engineering.
-O&M Manager and support team The Operations and Maintenance Manger works as an integrated member of the project team to ensure that both the final wind farm design and its as-built condition meet all requirements and specifications defined by the Operator.
+Senior Engineering Manager and support team The Senior Engineering Manager is responsible for overall technical integrity of the Wind Farm design and the associated construction and installation engineering.
+O&M Manager and support team The Operations and Maintenance Manger works as an integrated member of the project team to ensure that both the final Wind Farm design and its as-built condition meet all requirements and specifications defined by the Operator.
 Package Manager and Package Teams The Package Managers have similar responsibilities as the Senior Project Manager but for their individual sub-packages of the project.
+Installation Managers The installation managers are responsible for the successful delivery of their individual sub-packages by the Key Contractor, ensuring design, delivery, commissioning and reporting meets with the contractual requirements and programme.
 Consents and Licensing Team Manager The Consents and Licensing Team Manager is responsible for the effective management of all consent, planning permission and land related activities through the Refinement and Execution phases of the project.
-Manages the ECoW, FLO and archaeological consultant roles.
+Manages the Ecological Clerk of Works (ECoW).
 Project Controls Manager The Project Controls Manager is responsible for the leadership and management of the project controls team and ensuring all project controls functions are effectively integrated at all levels of project management and delivery.
 Senior Quality Manager The Senior Quality Manager is responsible for ensuring that the Project Quality Plan is developed and implemented, and Quality risks to the project are identified, assessed, managed, reviewed and reported effectively and efficiently.
 Risk Manager The Risk Manager supports the Senior Project Manager, the Project Controls Manager and the Package Managers to ensure that the risks to the project are identified, assessed, managed, reviewed and reported effectively and efficiently.

-Lead Construction Manager The Lead Construction Manager is responsible for developing and implementing the construction plan in conjunction with Package Managers and Key Contractors.
-Manages and monitors construction interfaces and monitors all construction and installation
+Role Responsibility Lead Construction Manager The Lead Construction Manager is responsible for developing and implementing the construction plan in conjunction with Package Managers and Key Contractors.
+Manages and monitors construction interfaces and monitors all construction and installation activities.
+Marine Coordinator The Marine Coordinator will coordinate all activities on site including all vessel and personnel movements and site surveillance.

-Role Responsibility

-activities.

 Lead Commissioning Manager The Lead Commissioning Manager is responsible for the development and implementation of the commissioning and handover plan for the Development, in conjunction with the Package Managers and Key Contractors.
 Manages all testing, inspection and commissioning activities.